 Luzerne County Community College's Bartending Basics and Beyond Program is designed to enable the student to gain the necessary skills quickly and become very marketable in a short period of time.
 This comprehensive 32-hour program is designed to prepare the student for a full-time or part-time career in the bartending field.

-Course topics include: identifying, selecting, purchasing, preparing and serving alcoholic beverages in an intelligent and professional manner (alcoholic substitutes will be used); storing and handling inventory; bar operations; merchandising; effective bar control the program will receive a Certificate of Achievement.
-As part of the Bartending Basics and Beyond Program, each student will participant in the Pennsylvania Liquor Control Board-approved Responsible Alcohol Management Program (RAMP): Seller/ Server Training and Certification.
+Course topics include: identifying, selecting, purchasing, preparing and serving alcoholic beverages in an intelligent and professional manner (alcoholic substitutes will be used); storing and handling inventory; bar operations; merchandising; effective bar control.

 Students successfully completing